parjanya-rajput/woc5.0-android-social_media_app--parjanya-rajput-/README.md

 - Realtime Database used so posts are retrieved in realtime
 - Partial Nightmode

-Below are the Pictures of all activity
+Below are the some screenshots

 Sigin Page: